kamilsss655/vectatus/README.md

 ## MCU candidates
 Here is a list of potential MCU candidates for this project:
+* STM32G431CBU6
-* STM32G431CBU6 - higher cost STM32 solution with programable gain op-amp
+  - higher cost STM32 solution with programable gain op-amp
+  - it has USB PD controller so it could be possible to use 5V, 9V, 12V, 20V from the USB PD sources
+  - widely available
+* LGT8F328P
-* LGT8F328P - low cost Atmega clone with some improvements, the programable gain op-amp is especially appealing for this use case
+  - low cost Atmega clone with some improvements
+  - the programable gain op-amp is especially appealing for this use case
+  - availability and support might be questionable

 ## MCU power circuit
 ![mcu-power](https://github.com/user-attachments/assets/1c3ee9b1-6d10-4dd9-9490-e3fd14fc396e)